ThatGuyCalledGuy/Work-Experience-Project/README.md

 2.)
 Index Page: The Ultimate Duck Hunting trending games does not go to exampleentry.html - this is because exampleentry.html isn't an example entry

 3.)
 Index Page: The Ultimate Duck Hunting trending games button does not do anything.
 It only makes a long string of ULTIMATE DUCK HUNTING.

+4.)
+Login and Register Page: The Cancel Button does not return the user to the index.html